danyx23/elm-uuid/README.md

 # Elm Uuid
+**This is a Fork** from [danyx23/elm-uuid](https://github.com/danyx23/elm-uuid).
+It uses the [PCG-extended](http://package.elm-lang.org/packages/Zinggi/elm-random-pcg-extended/latest) PRNG to [provide enough randomness when generating UUIDs on different clients](https://github.com/danyx23/elm-uuid/issues/10).

+---

 This modules provides an opaque type for Uuids, helpers to serialize from and to String and helpers to generate new Uuids.